austinjones/postage-rs/README.md

 # postage-rs
 The feature-rich, portable async channel library.

 Postage is in *beta* quality.
-The functionality is implemented and tested, but needs to be tested on more hardware, and more operating systems.
+The functionality is implemented and has unit/integration test coverage.
+But it needs to be tested on more hardware, and more operating systems.

 Why use Postage?
 - Includes a **rich set of channels**, and it works with any async executor (currently regressions are written for tokio and async-std)